stdevPavelmc/cqrlog/compiled/README.md

- #### For now on alpha test binaries 2.6.0.(107) are compiled using system that has GLIBC version 2.35
+ #### For now on alpha test binaries beginning from 2.6.0.(107) are compiled using system that has GLIBC version 2.35
  #### If you cannot start Cqrlog after update check your GLIBC version with command console: ldd --version
  #### Update GLIBC if it is below 2.3.5

  #### At the moment there is no new official version source release.
-That is why alpha (107) is VERY far ahead from official.
+That is why alpha (108) is VERY far ahead from official.
- #### You see all changes from changelog @ first start of (107).
+ #### You see all changes from changelog @ first start of (108).
 It can be opened also later from "Help".

 Latest cqrlog alpha test binaries can be found from this folder.